removingnest109/openstream/README.md

 ### 2. Prepare Your Music Library
 Place your music files in a directory (default: `./music`).
 Supported formats: mp3, flac, wav, ogg, m4a.

-### 3. Configure the Database
-Edit `src/Openstream.Server/appsettings.json` or use environment variables to set your SQL Server connection string if needed.

-### 4. Run the Server
+### 3. Run the Server

 #### Using .NET (Recommended for Development)
+Edit `start-server.sh` or use environment variables to set your SQL Server connection string if needed.

 ```bash
 ./start-server.sh
 ```